 While it is the intent and objective of the Radiography Program to be as consistent as possible, there are often differences between how a procedure is described in a textbook versus how it is performed in the lab or at individual clinical sites.
 Sometimes procedures are performed differently in different regions or for different types of doctors.
 The intent of the textbook and classroom lecture will be to teach national standards and prepare the student for the ARRT registry.
 The intent of lab will be to teach how to use the information gained from textbooks and lectures and apply it to various procedure protocols at our clinical sites and various patient body sizes and conditions.
-Lecture tests will focus on national standards and performed in the lab setting.
+Lecture tests will focus on national standards and textbook information; however, lab tests will focus on how the procedures are demonstrated and performed in the lab setting.
 Refer to the course syllabus and instructor for more information regarding grading.